3320ot/JPG-to-message/README.md

 Pictures should be in square.

-Start the program using Python3, chooose the count of numbers in one line in your messanger and picture location.
+Start the program using Python3, chooose the mode (now TikTok comment mode works only with png), count of numbers in one line in your messanger (in Universall mode) and picture location.

 Copy converted text into messanger.